NSM722/Coffee_Shop_Website/README.md

 * GTMetrix
 * Lazy Loading

-**The site menu is editable from googlesheets therefore user-friendly for anyone with no coding experience.
-Automatic updates are possible due to the use of googlesheetsAPI**
+**The site menu is editable from googlesheets therefore user-friendly for anyone with no coding experience., therefore making it possible for anyone to edit the prices**